-Goat Meadow is perfect for short and sweet snowshoe treks.
+Goat Meadow Snow Play Area is perfect for short and sweet snowshoe treks near the Yosemite National Park.
 Surrounding the sledding hill, snowshoe and cross-country ski trails spur off through the woods of the Sierra National Forest.
 Snowshoes are the best for easy exploration of Yosemite Mariposa winter wonderland.
 With only a few strides, you’ll get the hang of this rewarding way to wander through the woods.
-Like cross-country skiing, it’s a super calorie-burner and ultra-low-impact cardio fling.
+Like cross country skiing and snowboarding, it’s a super calorie-burner and ultra-low-impact cardio fling.

 Another nearby snowshoe option is the Mariposa Grove of Giant Sequoias, with many trails through the ruddy-barked behemoths (Yosemite National Park admission required).
 The towering 3,000-year-old Grizzly Giant, with its auburn bark framed by fresh snow and cobalt sky, is a picture for the ages after the easy two-mile loop.

-Goat Meadow is located between Fish Camp and Yosemite National Park just off Highway 41 – exit on Mt.
+Goat Meadow Snow Play Area is located between Fish Camp and Yosemite National Park just off Highway 41 – exit on Mt.
 Raymond Road and follow it to the parking lot at the end of the road.
 From there, it’s a few steps to full-bodied winter fun.

-With local elevation just over 5,200 feet, Goat Meadow is just high enough to catch snow but not so high that it’s too cold for everyone to enjoy being outside.
-Be sure to check the snow report to see if there’s ample snow cover.
+With local elevation just over 5,200 feet, Goat Meadow Snow Play Area is just high enough to catch snow but not so high that it’s too cold for everyone to enjoy being outside.
+Be sure to check the snow report to see if there’s sufficient snow cover.